SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Installing_Cassandra.md

        `$ sudo ufw allow from [IP node 2] to [IP node 3] proto tcp port 7000,7001,9042`

-   - Also allow all DMAs in the DMS to connect to port 9042:
+   - Allow for all DMAs in the DMS to connect to port 9042:

      - Commands DMA 1: